-We’ve all be there—you can’t sleep and you’re left tossing and turning in your bed.
+We’ve all been there—you can’t sleep, and you’re left tossing and turning in your bed.
 You know that getting a good night’s sleep is one of the best ways to take care of yourself, but you can’t seem to shut your eyes.

 It’s debatable what’s leading to your restless nights.
 Is it the amount of time you spend looking at a computer screen?
 The amount of coffee you drank that day?
 Stress?
 Anxiety?
 All of these things can contribute to insomnia.
 And like many other Americans, you might turn to medication to help you get through the night.

-One of the most popular sleep aids is Ambien (zolpidem tartrate) – a sedative used to treat insomnia.
-An estimated 50 to 70 million American suffer from sleep disorders and, according to the Centers for Disease Control and Prevention, about 4 percent of Americans use a prescription sleep aid.
+One popular sleep aid is Ambien (zolpidem)—a sedative-hypnotic medication intended for short-term management of insomnia.1 An estimated 50 to 70 million Americans suffer from sleep disorders and, according to the Centers for Disease Control and Prevention, about 4% of Americans use a prescription sleep aid.2,3

-Although Ambien is often regarded as a “safer” alternative to benzodiazepines such as Valium, you should be aware that it comes with its own set of risks.
-While the relaxing effects of Ambien are highly desirable to millions of people, they may come at a cost.
+Ambien comes with its own set of risks.
+While the sleep-inducing effects of Ambien are highly desirable to millions of people, they may come at a cost.

-Here’s a look at five things you’ll want to consider before popping those Ambien.
+Here’s a look at five things you’ll want to consider before taking Ambien.4,5

-Ambien lessens inhibitions and there are numerous reports of people having “Ambien sex.”
-Although having sex doesn’t sound like a “scary” fact to most, there are disturbing reports of Ambien being used as a date rape drug.
+- Having sex: Ambien lessens inhibitions and there are reports of people having “Ambien sex.”
+Although having sex may not sound like a scary fact, there are disturbing reports of Ambien being used as a date rape drug.

-If you have to continually increase your dosage to get the desired sedative effects of Ambien, you may have developed a tolerance to the drug.
-This can lead to physical dependence, which means that you need Ambien in your system in order to function.
+- It carries a risk for abuse: If you have to continually increase doses to get the desired sedative effects of Ambien, you may have developed a tolerance to the drug.
+Tolerance and the ensuing increased amounts of Ambien use can increase the risk of physical dependence, which means that you need Ambien in your system in order to feel and function “normally.”

-Many people who use Ambien to treat insomnia develop an addiction to the drug.
-If you have a history of drug or alcohol abuse, your doctor will likely not prescribe Ambien because the potential for abuse may be too high.
-According to a research study, 43 percent of people who developed an Ambien addiction had a previous history of substance abuse.
+Using Ambien for longer-than-recommended durations of time and, especially, misusing Ambien by taking more than prescribed can lead some people down a path of significant physiological dependence and addiction.
+If you have a history of drug or alcohol abuse, your doctor may not prescribe Ambien because the potential for abuse may be too high.
+According to a research study by the British Journal of Clinical Pharmacology, 43 percent of people who developed an Ambien addiction had a previous history of substance abuse.